Burke and Wills expedition: Cause of death

-Unknown to the explorers, ngardu sporocarps contain the enzyme thiaminase, which depletes the body of vitamin B1 (thiamin).
+Unknown to the explorers, nardoo sporocarps contain the enzyme thiaminase, which depletes the body of vitamin B1 (thiamin).
 It is probable that they were not preparing the seedcakes in accordance with Aboriginal food preparation methods, as the food was a staple among the local people.
-It has been argued that they did not first process the food into a paste, which might have prevented the ill effects they suffered.
+It has been argued that Burke's party did not first process the food into a paste, which might have prevented the ill effects they suffered.
 Despite eating, the men got weaker and weaker.
 Wills wrote in his diary:My pulse is at 48 and very weak and my legs and arms are nearly skin and bone.
 I can only look out like Mr Micawber for something to turn up, but starvation on nardoo is by no means unpleasant, but for the weakness one feels, and the utter inability to move oneself, for as the appetite is concerned, it gives me the greatest satisfaction.

 As a result, it is likely that the deaths of Burke and Wills resulted in part from a vitamin deficiency disease called beriberi.
 Evidence to this effect is further provided by King's account, which revealed that Burke complained of leg and back pain shortly before his death.
 However, other research suggests that scurvy (vitamin C deficiency) and environmental factors also contributed to their deaths.